vtavernier/vtavernier.github.io/content/posts/arduino-internals-whats-behind-the-magic.md

 ## What's behind `Arduino.h` exactly?

 Using a new board in the Arduino IDE is as simple as downloading the right *core* through the *board manager*.
-We can look around starting from a basic sketch to peak at the internals of what this *core* really is.
+We can look around starting from a basic sketch to peek at the internals of what this *core* really is.
 Starting with `Arduino.h`, which all Arduino code should `#include` to access the standard library functions described in the reference documentation, using an IDE with code completion[^vim-platformio-ccls], we can just ask the editor to open the header file under our cursor and follow the include graph.